-The CDT brings together a consortium of eight universities – Warwick, Aberystwyth, Bristol, Cardiff, Imperial, Newcastle, Oxford and Strathclyde – and forty academic partners who provide the necessary complementary research excellence and breadth to enable transformative breakthroughs in DST.
+The CDT brings together a consortium of eleven universities – Warwick, Aberystwyth, Bath, Bristol, Cambridge, Cardiff, Imperial, Newcastle, Oxford, University College London and Strathclyde – and forty academic partners who provide the necessary complementary research excellence and breadth to enable transformative breakthroughs in DST.
 Over thirty companies and many international partners are also involved, advising and supporting the CDT and its students in a wide variety of ways.
 Oxford is offering PhD projects for this course based in four different departments - Materials, Physics, Chemistry and Engineering Science.

 During the Oxford DPhil part of the CDT programme in years 2 to 4 there will be regular activities aimed at building the DST community, including seminars, away days and attendance at the annual Diamond Conference.